-During the years ended December 31,2020 and 2019, the Plan, through the PCA Stable Value Fund within the Master Trust, held investments in a portfolio of synthetic guaranteed investment contracts managed by JPMorgan.
+During the years ended December 31, 2023 and 2022, the Plan, through the PCA Stable Value Fund within the Master Trust, held investments in a portfolio of synthetic guaranteed investment contracts.
 The contracts in the PCA Stable Value Fund are fully benefit-responsive and therefore they are reported at contract value.
 Contract value is the relevant measure for fully benefit-responsive investment contracts because this is the amount that participants would receive if they were to initiate permitted transactions under the terms of the Master Trust and Plan.
 The contract value is calculated from the contributions made under the contracts plus interest credited less participant withdrawals and fees.

-The PCA Stable Value Fund primarily invests in synthetic security-backed investment contracts and money market funds.
-Synthetic security backed investment contracts are issued by insurance companies and other financial institutions (the "wrap contracts") that are backed by a portfolio of bonds, fixed income common/collective trust funds, or other fixed income securities (the "underlying assets") that are owned by the Master Trust and Plan.
+The PCA Stable Value Fund primarily invests in synthetic security-backed investment contracts and cash funds.
+Synthetic security-backed investment contracts are issued by insurance companies and other financial institutions (the "wrap contracts") that are backed by a portfolio of bonds, fixed income common/collective trust funds, or other fixed income securities (the "underlying assets") that are owned by the Master Trust and Plan.

-The wrap contract issuers provide a rate of return that has a zero percent floor and provide full benefit responsiveness, provided that all terms of the wrap contracts have been met.
+The wrap contract issuers provide a rate of return that has a zero percent floor guarantee and provide full benefit responsiveness, provided that all terms of the wrap contracts have been met.
 Under the contracts, realized and unrealized gains and losses on the underlying assets are not immediately recognized in the net assets of the Master Trust and Plan, but are amortized over the maturity or duration of the underlying assets, through adjustments to the future interest crediting rate of the wrap contracts.
-Wrap contracts are normally agreements entered with issuers rated in the top three long-term rating categories (equaling A- or above) as determined by any of the nationally recognized rating organizations in the United States.

-As of December 31, 2020 and 2019, there were no reserves against the wrap contract's carrying values due to credit risks of the issuers.
+As of December 31, 2023 and 2022, there were no reserves against the wrap contract's carrying values due to credit risks of the issuers.
 Certain events limit the ability of the Master Trust and Plan to transact at contract value with the wrap contract issuers.
-Such events may include, but are not limited to: amendments to the Plan's documents (including complete or partial plan termination or merger with another plan), changes to the Plan's prohibition on competing investment options or deletion of equity wash provisions, bankruptcy of the Plan's sponsor or other Plan sponsor events that cause a significant withdrawal from the Plan, or the failure of the Plan's trust to qualify for exemption from federal income taxes or any required prohibited transaction exemption under the Employee Retirement Income Security Act.
+Such events may include, but are not limited to, Plan sponsor events that cause significant withdrawals from the PCA Stable Value Fund.
 However, the Master Trust and Plan's management is not aware of the occurrence, or likely occurrence of any such events, which would limit the Master Trust and Plan's ability to transact at contract value with the wrap contract issuers.
-The wrap contracts cannot be terminated by the issuer at a value other than contract value except under a limited number of very specific circumstances including termination of the Master Trust or Plan or loss of qualified status of the Master Trust or Plan, material misrepresentations by the Master Trust or Plan sponsor or investment manager, failure by these same parties to meet material obligations under the contracts, or other similar types of events.
+The wrap contracts cannot be terminated by the issuer at a value other than contract value except under a limited number of very specific circumstances such as termination of the Master Trust or Plan or loss of qualified status of the Master Trust or Plan, material misrepresentations by the Master Trust or Plan sponsor or investment manager, the failure of the Plan's trust to qualify for exemption from federal income taxes or any required prohibited transaction exemption under ERISA, failure by these same parties to meet material obligations under the contracts, or other similar types of events.
 However, the Master Trust and Plan's management is unaware of any such events occurring that would allow the wrap contract issuers to terminate the contracts held by the Master Trust and Plan.